A reality TV contestant had to watch her own alleged assault. Now Spain wants answers

 But Honey Langcaster-James, a chartered psychologist and director of services at the organization On Set Welfare, said she had grave concerns about the way the incident was handled.

 "This isn't just a TV show contestant, this is a human being," she told CNN.
-"There are a number of members of the production crew able to watch what was is going on in the diary room, either from the gallery or on set.
+"There are a number of members of the production crew able to watch what's going on in the diary room, either from the gallery or on set.
 That isn't a controlled environment."

 Reality television faces a reckoning